MarioSolisB/Profile_of_a_bank_coustomer/README.md

 # About this project

 In this project, I used the public dataset that it is available in the youtube channel of Codificando bits  (see in the description box of the video).
 The focus of this project is to describe or recognize the coustomer’s profile of a bank.
-However, at first, I cleanned the dataset in order to implement the Exploratory Data Analysis.
+However, at first, I cleanned the dataset in order to implement the Exploratory Data Analysis (EDA) as a second and final step.